masoudahangCSUS/Callejo-Inc-Childcare-Website/README.md

 </p>

 ## Project Synopsis
-The Callejo Inc. Childcare Website is a complete senior project developed by Tech Squad, a team of Computer Science students at California State University, Sacramento.
+The Callejo Inc. Childcare Website is a completed senior project developed by Tech Squad, a team of Computer Science students at California State University, Sacramento.
 Spanning from Fall 2024 to Spring 2025, this project was created to support the daily operations of Jane Callejo’s family-owned childcare business.

 Prior to this system, key processes such as managing child rosters, and tracking business expenses were done manually, leading to inefficiencies and the potential for errors.
 Our team developed a centralized, user-friendly web application to streamline these operations, reduce administrative workload, and improve record accuracy.